 Sight-Reading Generator

 Create a sight-reading exercise in about thirty seconds.
-Choose the instrument, clef, difficulty level, and excerpt length.
-The platform generates a unique exercise instantly.
-You can assign it through Google Classroom, Microsoft Teams, Canvas, or Schoology, print it for paper practice, or use it as a warm-up during class without any preparation the night before.
+Choose the instrument, clef, and difficulty level.
+The platform generates a unique 8-measure exercise instantly.
+You can print it for paper practice or use it as a warm-up during class without any preparation the night before.
+Assigning it to students depends on your plan — more on that in the plans section below.

 The practical difference: sight-reading preparation currently takes time that most teachers don't have.
 A usable exercise requires selecting appropriate repertoire, checking the difficulty, formatting it for the class, and distributing it.
 The generator removes every step except choosing the settings.